dagger/dagger/docs/current/guides/757394-use-service-containers.md

 This tutorial assumes that:

-- You have a Go, Python or Node.js development environment.
-If not, install [Go](https://go.dev/doc/install), [Python](https://www.python.org/downloads/) or [Node.js](https://nodejs.org/en/download/).
+- You have a Go, Python, or Node.js development environment.
+If not, install [Go](https://go.dev/doc/install), [Python](https://www.python.org/downloads/), or [Node.js](https://nodejs.org/en/download/).
 - You have a Dagger SDK installed for one of the above languages.
-If not, follow the installation instructions for the Dagger [Go](../sdk/go/371491-install.md), [Python](../sdk/python/866944-install.md) or [Node.js](../sdk/nodejs/835948-install.md) SDK.
+If not, follow the installation instructions for the Dagger [Go](../sdk/go/371491-install.md), [Python](../sdk/python/866944-install.md), or [Node.js](../sdk/nodejs/835948-install.md) SDK.
 - You have Docker installed and running on the host system.
 If not, [install Docker](https://docs.docker.com/engine/install/).

 ## Key concepts